Practice Policies & Patient Information

 CQC

 This page gives information about the statutory details we are required to make available to the Care Quality Commission.
-We were last inspected on 15 January 2019 rated ‘Outstanding’ and reviewed 26 March 2020 and retained the rating of ‘Outstanding’ full details of our rating can be found on our home page.
+We were last inspected on 15 January 2019 rated ‘Outstanding’ and reviewed 26 March 2020, 12th April 2024 and retained the rating of ‘Outstanding’ .

 Registration details